AuburnSounds/intel-intrinsics/README.md

 If you'd like to distribute software to consumers, it's safest to target SSE3 with `dflags: ["-mattr=+sse3"]`.
 - Apple Rosetta support up to AVX2.
-- Microsoft Prism supports up to SSE4.2.
+- Microsoft Prism barely support AVX/AVX as of Dec 2025.

 **Hence it's reach-limiting for consumer target to target above SSE4.2.**